MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

     ![Screenshot showing the SocialIdSignIn value set to False. ](../Media/socialidsignin-value-false.png)

-   Notice the result should show the SocialIDSignIn is set to **False**.
+   Notice the result should show the SocialIdSignIn is set to **False**.
 Leave the PowerShell window and client open.

 You've successfully disabled social identity providers, helping ensure that encrypted emails from Contoso can only be opened using Microsoft accounts or one-time passcodes—improving control over sensitive message access.